ECW: Unreleased Vol. 2

 But a truly good release would be entertaining for a wider audience.
 That’s what you have with Rise and Fall and the old Pioneer Home Video DVDs, even the One Night Stand PPV.
 This, it’s too saturated with long garbage brawls and bad matches that are just here because they’re linked with classic angles.
 The more standard wrestling matches stand the test of time far better, and there are still many of them lurking around the library.

-Posted on August 31, 2013, in ECW and tagged Al Snow, Arn Anderson, Balls Mahoney, Bam Bam Bigelow, Beulah McGillicutty, Big Dick Dudley, Bill Alfonso, Blue Meanie, Bobby Eaton, Cactus Jack, Chris Candido, Chris Jericho, Dawn Marie, Dean Malenko, Dick Togo, Doug Furnas, Dudley Boyz, Eddie Guerrero, Eliminators, Francine, Gangstas, Gran Hamada, gran naniwa, Great Sasuke, Jerry Lynn, Joel Gertner, Justin Credible, Lance Storm, Men's Teioh, Mike Awesome, Mikey Whipwreck, Paul E. Dangerously, philip lafon, Public Enemy, Raven, Rhino, Rob Van Dam, Sabu, sandman, Shane Douglas, Sign Guy Dudley, Spike Dudley, Steiner Brothers, Steve Corino, Stevie Richards, Taka Michinoku, Terry Funk, Tommy Dreamer, Too Cold Scorpio.
+Posted on August 31, 2013, in ECW and tagged Al Snow, Arn Anderson, Balls Mahoney, Bam Bam Bigelow, Beulah McGillicutty, Big Dick Dudley, Bill Alfonso, Blue Meanie, Bobby Eaton, Cactus Jack, Chris Candido, Chris Jericho, Dawn Marie, Dean Malenko, Dick Togo, Doug Furnas, Dudley Boyz, Eddie Guerrero, Eliminators, Francine, Gangstas, Gran Hamada, gran naniwa, Great Sasuke, Jerry Lynn, Joel Gertner, Justin Credible, Lance Storm, Men's Teioh, Mike Awesome, Mikey Whipwreck, Paul E. Dangerously, philip lafon, Public Enemy, Raven, Rhino, Rob Van Dam, Sabu, Shane Douglas, Sign Guy Dudley, Spike Dudley, Steiner Brothers, Steve Corino, Stevie Richards, Taka Michinoku, Terry Funk, The Sandman, Tommy Dreamer, Too Cold Scorpio.
 Bookmark the permalink.
 4 Comments.